rice-krammer/map-cms/README.md

 # Krammer Map CMS
-Krammer Map is an anonymous and collaborative online journal to share feelings, built with [Django Framework](https://www.djangoproject.com).
+Krammer Map is an anonymous and collaborative online journal to share feelings.
+The project has two dependencies: [Webview](https://github.com/rice-krammer/map-webview) and [CMS](https://github.com/rice-krammer/map-cms).
+CMS (Content Management System) is built with [Django Framework](https://www.djangoproject.com).
 All installation instructions assume you already have [Homebrew](http://brew.sh) installed.
 If you are not running on MacOS or a Linux distribution, see the hyperlinks for dependencies.

 # Dependencies
 * [Python](https://www.python.org/) (≥ 3.7)